mnr/writing-wip/kwak-anthology.md

 "How convenient," replied Robin.
 "I've got an oven."

+Robin ushered Araci into a open room with no windows.
+Steel columns braced the walls in a minimally legal attempt to be earthquake proof.
 The oven stood in the back of the room, a comfortable distance in front of a long workbench.
 There were wires - actual wires - running from the oven to the workbench and connected to extensive electronics test gear.

+"I'm going to assume this is all legal and code-compliant," said Araci.
+"At least, I won't ask, so please don't tell."

-The oven was powered up and displays on the workbench tracked frantic communication coming.
-Araci tried to read one of the displays but failed.
-If this reflected the oven at rest, what happened when it was active?
+Robin looked at him, saying nothing.
+After a moment, he powered up the oven and displays on the workbench.
+They reflected frantic communication coming from the oven, but Araci was unable to decipher what it meant.

 "What are we testing?" asked Robin.

-"One of my recent best friends called.
-They said the meal has an AI chip that didn't like talking to Dakota's custom board.
+"One of my recent best friends called," said Araci.
+"They said the meal has an AI chip that didn't like talking to Dakota's custom board.
 They think the explosion was a result of a miscommunication."

-"We did't even think there might be AI in the meal.
+"We didn't even think there might be AI in the meal.
 That's serious engineering; way more than we gave WorldFoods credit for.
 Let's take a look."

 "Whoa - before you connect this up, are we going to die in an unplanned explosion?"
 Araci held back.
 "I'd like to avoid that."

 Robin pointed at a display on the bench.
 "I've removed the propane tank and simulated the gas pressure.
 The meal should be happier about the oven response."

 Araci surrendered the meal to Robin and took a precautionary step back from the project.
-Robin started up two displays on the workbench, stepped to the front of the oven and placed the meal inside.
+Robin stepped to the front of the oven and placed the meal inside.

 The previously frantic displays became a blur.
 Robin went back to the workbench, tapped a control once, then twice.
-The display converted to a summary display, showing a condensed overview of the oven's activities.
+The display converted to a summary, showing an overview of the oven's activities.

 "Oh - look at that!"
 Robin watched a display flashing boxes and lines.
 He looked at Araci, realizing a better explanation was necessary.
 "It's the meal talking to the oven.
 There's so much more than Dakota expected.
-The AI explains a lot, when you know to look for it."
+The AI explains a lot when you know to look for it."

 Araci could only guess at the story Robin was watching.
-Three displays jittered with confusing diagnostics and Robin bounced from one position on the workbench to another.
+Three displays jittered with confusing diagnostics; Robin bounced from one position on the workbench to another.

 With all the activity happening on screen, it was misleading to think of something suddenly changing - but it did.
 One screen froze.
 Another changed it's layout.
 The third continued, but at one-half the speed.
 Robin stepped back and looked at the oven.
 "What are you doing?" he asked.
 Not to Araci - to the oven.